xcart/xcart-docs/_pages/kb_en/modules/amazon_pay/getting_started_with_amazon_pay.md

         *   Your **Secret Access Key**
             ![]({{site.baseurl}}/attachments/7504636/7602357.png)

-    *   **Note**: If you do not see your keys, you'll need to create new ones, which you do by clicking the link under "Create MWS Account":
+    *   **Note**: If you do not see your keys, you'll need to create new ones, that you do by clicking the link under "Create MWS Account":
         *   Log in using your Seller Central account.

         *   Select the "I want to access my own Amazon seller account with MWS" option.